pygame-community/pygame-ce/docs/reST/tutorials/en/premultiplied-alpha.rst

 In this formula our 'basic_surf' from the example code above would be the source, and our 'display_surf' would be the destination.

-The main advantage of this kind of alpha compositing is the independance of all the channels from one another and the simplicty of it's use.
-There is no setup required and most image editing programs will export alpha in this way as a seperate channel.
+The main advantage of this kind of alpha compositing is the independence of all the channels from one another and the simplicity of its use.
+There is no setup required and most image editing programs will export alpha in this way as a separate channel.
 This is why it is the default composition method in pygame-ce.

 How to use Premultiplied Alpha blending